environmentalinformatics-marburg/gimms/README.md

 #### Introducing the 'gimms' package

-... is an open-access tutorial about the **gimms** package which is now available from [GitBook](https://www.gitbook.com/book/envin-marburg/introducing-the-r-gimms-package/details).
-The book will be continuously updated as **gimms** develops further, so make sure to check it out regularly!
+... is an [open-access tutorial](https://www.gitbook.com/book/envin-marburg/introducing-the-r-gimms-package/details) about the **gimms** package which has been developed using [GitBook](https://www.gitbook.com/).
+The book will regularly be updated as **gimms** develops further, so make sure to check it out regularly!

 <hr>

 #### What's new?

+##### 2016-12-17, **gimms** 1.0.0 is now on CRAN
+I am happy to announce that the brand-new package update (v1.0.0) has successfully been built for all platforms and is now available from [CRAN](https://cran.r-project.org/package=gimms).
+Among the major improvements are:

+* comprehensive support for the recently released GIMMS NDVI3g.v1 which comes as half-yearly NetCDF container files and spans the period until December 2015.
+For reasons of convenience, continuing support for NDVI3g.v0 ENVI binary files is maintained.
+* quality control is now directly available through `rasterizeGimms`.
+In order to make sure older scripts are still operable, separate calls to `qualityControl` are possible, but explicitly require the specification of a 2-layered `RasterStackBrick` object (NDVI and flags).
+* `rasterizeGimms` further takes an optional argument 'ext' which is passed to `raster::crop` which, if used, drastically reduces computation times.
+At the same time, the application of a scale factor and the rejection of 'mask-water' and 'mask-nodata' values is no longer optional.
+* parallel processing is no longer realized through **foreach** (alongside with **doParallel**), but instead relies on the built-in **parallel** package only.
+Therefore, the former two are no longer part of the package Imports section.
+* et cetera

 ##### 2016-01-15, **gimms** 0.5.0 is now on CRAN
 As of today, **gimms** 0.5.0 is available from [CRAN](https://cran.r-project.org/package=gimms) and has some new functionality: